-The policies under this goal recognize the connection between individuals having safe, affordable housing and their physical and mental health, and supports efforts to create and preserve affordable housing, especially support for legislative efforts that provide additional protections for manufactured and mobile home park residents.
+The policies under this PH goal recognize the connection between individuals having safe, affordable housing and their physical and mental health, and they support efforts to create, conserve and preserve affordable housing, especially support for legislative efforts that provide additional protections for manufactured and mobile home park residents.
 This section also includes evaluating policies and regulations to minimize the negative effects of displacement on low-income persons.
-Considering the Boulder County Land Use department is in the process of updating the BCCP housing element, the appropriate scope and level of detail for housing-related policies in the PH element is a topic that is up for discussion.